ad-freiburg/elevant/README.md

     python3 link_benchmark_entities.py <experiment_name> <linker_type> <linker_info> -b <benchmark_name>

+The linking results will be written to `evaluation-results/<linker_type>/<experiment_name>.<benchmark_name>.jsonl`.
+For example

+    python3 link_benchmark_entities.py tagme.thresh02 tagme 0.2 -b kore50

+will create the file `evaluation-results/tagme/tagme.thresh02.kore50.jsonl`.
-The linking results will be written to `evaluation-results/<linker_type>/<experiment_name>.<benchmark_name>.jsonl` with one article as json object per line.
+The result file contains one article as json object per line.
 Each json object contains benchmark article information such as the article title, text, and ground truth labels, as well as the entity mentions produced by the specified linker.
 `<experiment_name>` is the name that will be displayed in the first column of the evaluation results table in the web app.

-For example

-    python3 link_benchmark_entities.py tagme.thresh02 tagme 0.2 -b msnbc

-will create the file `evaluation-results/tagme/tagme.thresh02.msnbc.jsonl`.

-In case you have linking results in NIF format for a certain benchmark, run

-    python3 link_benchmark_entities.py <experiment_name> nif <path_to_nif_linking_results_file> -b <benchmark_name>
-This will transform the linking results into the json format described above.

-#### Link Multiple Benchmarks with Multiple Linkers
-You can use the Makefile to link multiple benchmarks using multiple linkers with one command.
+See [Link Benchmark Articles](docs/link_benchmark_articles.md) for information on how you can use your existing linking result files, and instructions for how to link multiple benchmarks using multiple linkers with a single command.

-To link all benchmarks specified in the Makefile's `BENCHMARK_NAMES` variable using all linking systems specified in the Makefile's `LINKING_SYSTEMS` variable run

-    make link_benchmarks

-You can examine or adjust each system's exact linking arguments in the Makefile's `link_benchmark` target if needed.

-NOTE: The linking results for some systems like Neural-EL, Wikifier and Ambiverse need to be created separately and stored at a path that can then be passed to `link_benchmark_entities.py` as linker argument.
-See the READMEs in the `neural-el` or `wikifier` directories for more information.
-For other systems like Spacy or Explosion you first need to train the respective linker (explained later in this README).

 ### Evaluate Linked Benchmark Articles

 To evaluate a linking result file use the script `evaluate_linked_entities.py`:

-    python3 evaluate_linked_entities.py </path/to/linking_result_file.jsonl>
+    python3 evaluate_linked_entities.py <path_to_linking_result_file>

-This will print precision, recall and F1 scores and create two new files `</path/to/linking_result_file.cases>` and `</path/to/linking_result_file.results>` that contain the evaluation results.
+This will print precision, recall and F1 scores and create two new files where the `.jsonl` file extension is replaced by `.cases` and `.results` respectively.
+For example

+    python3 evaluate_linked_entities.py evaluation-results/tagme/tagme.thresh02.kore50.jsonl

+will create the files `evaluation-results/tagme/tagme.thresh02.kore50.cases` and `evaluation-results/tagme/tagme.thresh02.kore50.results`.
 The `.cases` file contains information about each true positive, false positive and false negative case.
 The `.results` file contains the scores that are shown in the web app's evaluation results table.

-For example

-    python3 evaluate_linked_entities.py evaluation-results/tagme/tagme.thresh02.msnbc.jsonl

-will create the files `evaluation-results/tagme/tagme.thresh02.msnbc.cases` and `evaluation-results/tagme/tagme.thresh02.msnbc.results`.

 In the web app, simply reload the page and the experiment will show up as a row in the evaluation results table of the corresponding benchmark.

-#### Evaluate Multiple Linking Result Files
-You can use the Makefile to evaluate multiple linking result files with one command.
+See [Evaluate Linked Benchmark Articles](docs/evaluate_linked_benchmark_articles.md) for instructions on how to evaluate multiple linking results with a single command.

-To evaluate all linking result files in the `evaluation-results/*/` directories for all benchmarks specified in the Makefile's `BENCHMARK_NAMES` variable run

-    make evaluate_linked_benchmarks

 ## Notes